SeregaTarasov/homebridge-people-x-plus/README.md

 # Thanks
 Thanks to everyone who's helped contribute code, feedback and support.
 In particular:
+* [PeteLawrence](https://github.com/PeteLawrence/homebridge-people) - for the original plugin
-* [PeteLawrence](https://github.com/PeteLawrence/homebridge-people) - for the plugin which this one is forked from
+* [skrollme](https://github.com/skrollme/homebridge-people-x) - for the plugin which this one is forked from
 * [simont77](https://github.com/simont77/fakegato-history) - for the fakegato-plugin
 * [wr](https://github.com/wr) - for adding in webhook support.
 * [benzman81](https://github.com/benzman81) - for porting the plugin over to be a Platform and improving how ping and webhooks work together, and numerous other fixes.